tillgrallert/p3601db9e/urban-food-riots-in-bilad-al-sham-as-a-repertoire-of-contention.md

 >This paper is  based on a presentation titled "Women in the streets!
 Urban food riots in late Ottoman *Bilād al-Shām*", which I delivered at the conference ["The 'Dangerous Classes' in the Middle East and North Africa"](https://www.sant.ox.ac.uk/events/conference-%E2%80%9Cdangerous-classes%E2%80%9D-middle-east-and-north-africa), St. Antony's college, University of Oxford, 26 January 2017.
 I thank all participants for their valuable comments.
 All data sets and visualisations are openly available at <https://doi.org/10.5281/zenodo.1008999>

->The current stable draft of this paper is version [v0.2](https://rawgit.com/tillgrallert/p3601db9e/v0.2/index.html) and contains unprocessed references to sources and secondary literature, cross-references, and CriticMarkup.
-To comment / review / annotate this version via hypothes.is click [here](https://via.hypothes.is/https://rawgit.com/tillgrallert/p3601db9e/v0.2/index.html).
+>The current version of this paper after copy editing is [v0.3](https://rawgit.com/tillgrallert/p3601db9e/v0.3/index.html) and contains unprocessed references to sources and secondary literature, cross-references, and CriticMarkup.
+To comment / review / annotate this version via hypothes.is click [here](https://via.hypothes.is/https://rawgit.com/tillgrallert/p3601db9e/v0.3/index.html).
 The most recent changes are available [here](https://tillgrallert.github.io/p3601db9e/index.html).

 # Introduction {#sec-introduction}